The Best RN-to-MSN Programs (No BSN Required)

 Paying for RN-to-MSN Programs

-Earning an MSN can be an excellent investment in your future, but like other investments, it can have a high initial cost.
+Earning an MSN is an excellent investment in your future, but like other investments, it can have a large price tag.
+It can be challenging for an RN-to-MSN student to pay for education with savings or current earnings.

 When estimating costs beyond tuition, consider whether you must adjust your work schedule during clinicals or when studying for exams.
 Remember to factor in other program expenses, such as textbooks and any equipment you may need.
 You may also have expenses related to clinical placements, including tolls, gas, parking, and meals on clinical days.